sahimbhore/sahim-js-interpreter/README.md

 ## Quick Start

-First, create an input file named `file.txt` in the same folder as the C++ source files.
+First, create an input file named `file.txt`(already created) in the same folder as the C++ source files.

 Put the JavaScript code you want to test inside `file.txt`.